Withdrawal & Recovery

 The cognitive cloudiness that makes you feel like you are thinking through cotton.
 Difficulty concentrating, slower processing, trouble finding words.
 This is your prefrontal cortex recalibrating.
 THC affects working memory and executive function, and it takes a few weeks for those systems to get back to full speed.

+A 2018 meta-analysis in JAMA Psychiatry found that cognitive function shows measurable improvement within 72 hours of abstinence, with continued improvement over weeks.[6]
 Most people describe a noticeable clearing around week three to four.
 A lot of people say they did not realize how foggy they had been until the fog lifted.

 Vivid Dreams